equinix-labs/terraform-on-equinix-workshop/docs/part2.md

 ### 6. Tfvars files

+Default variable values can be overridden on the command line.
+In fact, a default value is not even required, Terraform will prompt for an input for the variables with no default value.

+To set lots of variables, it is more convenient to specify their values in a variable definitions file `.tfvars`.

 Create a `terraform.tfvars` file

-Add key/value inputs for the cluster module
+Add key/value inputs for the

 ```
 plan     = "c3.medium.x86"
-location = "da"
+location = "fr"
 os       = "ubuntu_22_04"
 ```